-Biochemical profile, complete blood count, and urinalysis are baseline tests to evaluate the overall health of your cat and look for underlying medical conditions.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and look for underlying medical conditions.

-Analysis of coat brushings, skin scrapings and fur samples to check for parasitic infections such as mites, fleas or fungal infections.
+- Analysis of coat brushings and fur samples: To check for parasitic infections such as mites, fleas or fungal infections.

-Skin prick test to see if inhalant antigens are the cause.
-An area of skin is shaved and a tiny amount of several common allergens are pricked onto the skin to see if there is a local reaction.
+- Skin prick test: An area of skin is shaved and a tiny amount common allergens are pricked onto the skin to see if there is a local reaction.
 This can pinpoint an allergy to a particular substance.

-A DTM (dermatophyte) culture: Hair is plucked from the affected area or a toothbrush will be used to collect samples which are then cultured on a special medium to check for fungal or yeast infections.
+- DTM (dermatophyte) culture: Hair is plucked from the affected area or a toothbrush will be used to collect samples which are then cultured on a special medium to check for fungal or yeast infections.

-Skin scrapings are scrapings of several layers of skin which are then evaluated under a microscope to look for the presence of mites, fungal infections, and bacterial infection.
+- Skin scrapings: Scrapings of several layers of skin which are then evaluated under a microscope to look for the presence of mites, fungal infections, and bacterial infection.

-Food trials.
-If a food allergy is suspected, your cat will be placed on a food trial which involves giving him a novel source of food (such as kangaroo or lamb) for several weeks, excluding all other foods, including treats.
-If the miliary dermatitis improves, the cat will then be put back on his normal diet to see if the miliary dermatitis returns.
+- Food trials: The cat is switched to a novel source of food (such as kangaroo or lamb) for several weeks, excluding all other foods, including treats.
+If miliary dermatitis improves, the cat will then resumes his usual diet to see if the miliary dermatitis returns.

 Treatment of feline miliary dermatitis depends on the cause of the problem.

-In addition to the above treatments, fatty acids, shampoos, antihistamines, and corticosteroids to relieve itching and inflammation.
+In addition to the above treatments, fatty acids, shampoos, antihistamines, and corticosteroids can relieve itching and inflammation.